 In such case you need to update the plugin trace32.api on your host.

 The newest plugin version is also available at the download link below:

 [Linux] What are the prerequisites for the TRACE32 host driver(s) on Linux?

-The TRACE32 host driver for Linux tries to be distribution independent and is currently only available for Linux/x86 and Linux/x86_64 (Linux/PPC and Linux/ARM on request).
+The TRACE32 host driver for Linux tries to be distribution independent and is currently only available for Linux/x86_64 (Linux/PPC and Linux/ARM64 on request).

 Nevertheless there are some requirements inherited through the build environment.

-For releases 2017/09 and earlier the requirements are:
+For releases 2017/09 and earlier the requirements were:

 In any case make sure you have all available X font packages (especially both the 75dpi and 100dpi versions) of your distribution installed to get the best possible display.

 |[Linux] What to do if I get a error message under Ubuntu regarding PCF bitmap fonts?|